Skip to content

 Payment Intents

-A payment intent guides you through the process of collecting a payment from your customer.
+This is an object representing a guide through the process of collecting a payment from your customer.

 Ref: Stripe docs